lukeweston/CNCPlotter/README.markdown

 - Inputs for three "limit" or "home" switches (or switches with any other kind of software-defined functionality!)
 - Connector for a cheap 4-wire resistive touchscreen, such as a Nintendo DS compatible touchscreen
 - Power supply input voltage range of 9-30V.
 (At least 1A current capacity is required to run the stepper motors.)
-- Output header for an optional third stepper motor, enabling three-axis CNC applications.
+- Output header for an optional third stepper motor driver IC, enabling three-axis CNC applications.

 Assuming you're using an Arduino Leonardo bootloader, the following is the mapping of Arduino pins to hardware functions.